fbuireu/gatsby-script/README.md

 # How to reduce perfomance loss caused by third party scripts?

-After implementing Google Analytics/Ads tracking, User.com chat widget, Trustpilot's trustbox and Nimbata call tracking scripts to the barebones Gatsby site then the perfomance on Lighthouse goes from 100 to 88, it then takes 3.8 seconds longer for the site to become interactive and the size of the site increases 256kb.
+After implementing Google Analytics/Ads tracking, User.com chat widget, Trustpilot's trustbox and Nimbata call tracking scripts to the barebones Gatsby site then the perfomance on Lighthouse goes from 100 to 88, it then takes 3.8 seconds longer for the site to become interactive and the size of the site increases by 256kb.

 ## Questions